CASFRI/CASFRI/README.md

 The following diagram illustrates the relationship between the generic translation table, the attribute dependencies table, and TT_CreateMappingView() using a simple attribute - SPECIES_1_PER.
 The translation rule is a simple copy, but the attribute has a different name in BC08 and BC10.
 Views are used to map from the source attribute names to the name used in the generic BC translation table.
 ![Workflow diagram](workflow_diagram.jpg)

+# Temporalization
+All translated datasets are combined into a single historical database that allows querying for the best available inventory information at any point in time accross the full CASFRI coverage.
+The historical database is created using the [produceHistoricalTable.sql](https://github.com/edwardsmarc/CASFRI/tree/master/workflow/04_produceHistoricalTable) script as described in the [release procedure](https://github.com/edwardsmarc/CASFRI/blob/master/docs/release_procedure.md).
+The output is a historical database that uses the photo year of each polygon as the reference date to determine its valid start and end time.
+No polygons overlap in time or space, so for any given location at any time, there is only one valid set of CASFRI records.
+In cases where source polygons overlap in space and time, the polygon containing the most complete information is prioritized.
+**add description of what "complete" means**.

+# Update procedure
+**To be written**

+# Parallelization
+The conversion and translation steps are designed to be run in parallel on a single CPU.
+No work has been done to split the workflow across multiple CPUs because we feel the speed of the full translation process is sufficient for the purposes of CASFRI (i.e. a full translation of the entire database will be rare, and the speed of translation is acceptable under this scenario).
+The single CPU parallelization of the conversion and translation steps is documented in the [release procedure](https://github.com/edwardsmarc/CASFRI/blob/master/docs/release_procedure.md) and allows all source datasets to be loaded at the same time, and all tranlsation tables to be translated at the same time.

+# Workflow

+### Installation

+* Install the PostgreSQL, PostGIS and GDAL versions specified in the requirement section.
+* Install the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework) following the instructions provided in the project readme.
+* In a PostgreSQL query window, or using the PSQL client, run the helperFunctionsCASFRI.sql file.
+This loads CASFRI specific helper functions used for especially complex, inventory specific translations.

+### Loading Translation Tables
+* Edit the configSample (.bat or .sh) file located in the CASFRI root directory to match your system configuration and save it as config.sh or config.bat in the same folder.
+* Open a query window in pgAdmin and run the drop_tables.sql script to remove all existing tables.
+* In an operating system command window, load the translation files by executing the load_tables (.bat or .sh) script located in the translation folder.
+* The script will load all translation tables and validation tables stored in the "translation/tables" folder and subfolder into the specified schema ("translation" by default).

+### Translating
+* Validate dependency tables using the loaded validation tables.
+* Run the translation engine for each FRI using the loaded source FRI table and the translation table.

+# Non-build folder descriptsions
+* [01_develTranslationTables](https://github.com/edwardsmarc/CASFRI/tree/master/workflow/01_develTranslationTables) folder - used for development purposes and testing only.

 # Progress
 * Progress of completed translations can be found in issue [#175](https://github.com/edwardsmarc/CASFRI/issues/175).